KamilMilewski/tb_refactor_blog/part_I.md

   ```
 - as a result this service object returns participation record.

-Below is Grape endpoint, which runs code above.
-If You are not familiar with Grape, don't worry, it doesn't really make a difference in our case - it could be as well regular rails controller.
+Below is the Grape endpoint, which runs the code above.
+If You are not familiar with Grape, don't worry, it doesn't really make a difference in our case - it could as well be a regular rails controller.
 ```ruby
   begin
     participation = Api::Challenges::Participations::Create.call(